Causes and treatment of hooded eyes

 There is no specific age limit for blepharoplasty (eyelid surgery), as the decision to undergo the procedure should be based on individual concerns and goals, rather than age alone.
 In general, candidates for the procedure are typically over 18 years of age and in good overall health, with concerns about excess skin or fat in the upper and/or lower eyelids that is causing a tired, aged appearance, or impacting their vision.

-It is important to note that while age is not a determining factor for eligibility for blepharoplasty, the condition of the skin and underlying tissues in the eye area can impact the outcome of the procedure.
+Age is not a determining factor for eligibility for blepharoplasty, the condition of the skin and underlying tissues in the eye area can impact the outcome of the procedure.
 In some cases, older individuals may have skin that is less elastic and more prone to sagging, which can affect the outcome of the procedure.
 However, this can be evaluated by a qualified healthcare provider or plastic surgeon during a consultation for the procedure.

 Will eye puffiness return after blepharoplasty?